genomic-medicine-sweden/metaval/docs/usage/tutorials.md

 #### Pathogen screening

 This workflow is activated by enabling the `--perform_screen_pathogens` option.
-A reference database of pathogen genomes and the corresponding accession and taxid map file should be prepare.
+A reference database of pathogen genomes, the corresponding accessions and taxid map file should be prepared.

 ```bash
 git clone https://github.com/genomic-medicine-sweden/metaval.git